okx/okexchain-docs/docs/concepts/fee.rst

 Other fees
 ----------

-In addition to the above fees, okexchain will also charge some additional fees as `Business fees` for below `Orders`.
+In addition to the above fees, oec will also charge some additional fees as `Business fees` for below `Orders`.

 +----------------+-------------------------------+------------------------------------------------+